Mental-Noise/Synapse/README.md

-# WORK IN PROGRESS

-(documentation and code are currently out of date, I'm going to update everything once the tests of the latest revisions are done, waiting for the PCBs)

 # Mental Noise - Synapse - CV2MIDI Eurorack module

-This repository contains the code and schematics (EasyEDA format) for the Eurorack module Synapse by Mental Noise converting CV signals to MIDI commands any MIDI instrument can understand.
+This repository contains the code and schematics (EasyEDA format) for the Mental Noise - Synapse Eurorack module converting CV signals to MIDI commands any MIDI instrument can understand.

 I originally made this module to control my Korg Volca Beats but after some discussions on Reddit, I decided to make it more generic so it's able to control basically any MIDI instrument using different profiles for each instrument.

-I have made this module to work with my modular synth but it can work with any control voltage source.
+I have made this module to work with my modular synth but it can work with any control voltage source between 0 and +5V.

-My modular synth already has a +5V bus so I don't need a voltage regulator to convert +12V to +5V in this circuit.
-If you don't have a +5V you will have to add the voltage regulator by yourself.

 This module does not require the instrument to be modded in any way, it is just using the MIDI IN connection to transmit informations received from the CV inputs, it is complitely safe to use.